 There are lots of different leadership styles out there.
 Positive and negative.
 Effective and ineffective.
 People-centered and task-centered.
 But successful leadership doesn’t automatically mean great leadership.
 Successful leaders celebrate results, but great leadership brings people with you to celebrate together.
-One thing great leaders all have in common, no matter their individual success or style, are the attitudes they hold.
+One thing great leaders all have in common, no matter their individual success or style, is the leadership attitude they hold.

 Great leaders live to serve, not to be served.
 They give to others according to their needs, instead of taking because of their own needs.
 This attitude builds loyalty because everyone wants to follow a leader committed to seeing them succeed.
 Loyalty breeds connection and connection unlocks service.
 Imagine how this would play out in the leadership functions of communication, directing, and teamwork, and the difference that would make in your organisation.

-2. Great leaders allow themselves to be influenced by others.
+2. A great leadership attitude is to allow ourselves to be influenced by others.

-3. Great leaders understand the power of their internal world.
+3. A great leadership attitude is to understand the power of our internal world.

-What other attitudes do you think great leaders have?
+What other examples of a great leadership attitude do you think great leaders have?
 Let me know in the comments below.